}

 The good thing with bags is that they can be stood on end and stored in your refrigerator so you can pull a bag out, much like you would a book from a shelf.

 The alternative was to use lidded tubs like I was doing, and then you have no choice but to stack them.
-And unstack and restack just to get to the one you want (because it's never the top box).
+And unstack and restack just to get to the one you want (because what you want is never in the top box).

 It's not an easy task, to be honest.
 I love this lady from "America's Test Kitchen" and what she says about cleaning reusable bags makes a lot of sense!
 Check it out.
 Great tip at the end (it's only 48 seconds long, you've got this!)